osg-htc/tutorial-wordfreq/README.md

 There are other submit file options that control other aspects of the job, like where to save error and logging information, and how many resources to request per job.

-This tutorial has a sample submit file (`wordcount.sub`) with these submit file options filled in:
+This tutorial has a sample submit file (`wordcount.sub`) with these submit file options filled in for you:

 ```
 executable = wordcount.py